 - Students must enroll in Composition I within their first 15 hours of credit work.
 If they fail or withdraw from Composition I, they must re-enroll in Composition I for the following semester and must continue enrollment in the course until they pass it. - 2.
-Students must earn a grade of "C" or better in ENG 1003 before enrolling in ENG 1013.

-- 1013 Composition II Develops further the skills learned in Composition I. Based on reading and discussion of various types of writing, the students' essays will provide practice in different kinds of rhetorical development including research and documentation.
+Students must earn a grade of "C" or better in ENG 1003 before enrolling in ENG 1013. - 1013 Composition II Develops further the skills learned in Composition I. Based on reading and discussion of various types of writing, the students' essays will provide practice in different kinds of rhetorical development including research and documentation.
 Pre-requisite: Keyboarding skills are required before enrolling in this class and completion of ENG 1003 with a grade of "C" or better.
+Requisite: Students must earn a grade of "C" or better to pass the course.
+(F, S) ACTS: ENGL 1023
-(F, S) - 2003 World Literature I Introduces students to the analysis and interpretation of literary works from several historical periods ranging from early civilizations through the Renaissance.

-(F, S) - 2013 World Literature II Introduces students to the analysis and interpretation of literary works from several historical periods ranging from the Renaissance to the present.
-(F, S) - 2103 Introduction to Poetry Studies the major poetic forms and trends and is designed to deepen the students' understanding of and appreciation for this most ancient of the literary arts.
+- World Literature I Introduces students to the analysis and interpretation of literary works from several historical periods ranging from early civilizations through the Renaissance.
+(F, S) ACTS: ENGL 2113 - World Literature II Introduces students to the analysis and interpretation of literary works from several historical periods ranging from the Renaissance to the present.
+(F, S) ACTS: ENGL 2123 - 2103 Introduction to Poetry Studies the major poetic forms and trends and is designed to deepen the students' understanding of and appreciation for this most ancient of the literary arts.
 (D) - 2113 Introduction to Fiction Focuses on short fiction and the novel.

 Discusses various modes and concepts of fiction; investigates reader expectations; analyzes form and theory.
 (D) - 2123 Introduction to Drama Studies the theatre as a literary phenomenon.
 Investigates the form and theories of what makes good drama; analyzes structures and meanings based on various critical modes.
-(D) - Special Studies Offers the student a chance to investigate specific genres, specific groups of writers, and/or specific authors.
+(D) - 2133 Special Studies Offers the student a chance to investigate specific genres, specific groups of writers, and/or specific authors.
 Genre (such as science fiction), groups of writers (such as Native American authors), and specific authors (such as Shakespeare) change from semester to semester.
 May be taken twice for 6 hours of credit.
-(D) - American Literature I Studies major American authors, genres, and movements from the beginning through the Civil War.
-(D) - American Literature II Studies major American authors, genres, and movements from the Civil War to the present.
-(D) - 2373 Comparative Modern Grammars Studies major grammatical systems: traditional, structural, and transformational.
+(D) - 2323 American Literature I Studies major American authors, genres, and movements from the beginning through the Civil War.
+(D) ACTS: ENGL 2653 - 2363 American Literature II Studies major American authors, genres, and movements from the Civil War to the present.
+(D) ACTS: ENGL 2663 - 2373 Comparative Modern Grammars Studies major grammatical systems: traditional, structural, and transformational.
 (D)